calderast/Hex-maze/README.md

 A tutorial for the most useful functions can be found at `Tutorials/Hex_Maze_Functions.ipynb`.
 For functions without tutorials, you can view the documentation running `help(function_name)`, or just by scrolling through the `hex_maze_utils.py` file.

-### dev
-The `dev` folder is my sandbox/trashcan for things I'm currently working on or have abandoned.
-You can ignore it :)